mac-comp128/128-gesture-recognizer/README.md

 ### Submission

 Part 1 will be submitted on moodle.
-It will be graded based on effort shown in answering the four questions.
+It will be graded based on effort shown in answering the questions.

 The code for parts 2 and 3 should be committed and pushed to github.